fdeblasio/pokeemerald-expansion/notes.md

         - Steven at Meteor Falls once he's talked to there
         - Wally in Victory Road after he's beaten there (this one might just be a flag issue on the current save)
 - Edit contests?
-- Simplify Walda codes?
-- Get all the weird Mauville men at once?
 - Update Favor Lady's items to include new items
 - Add 3 other Regis?
     - Add Regigigas to Sealed Chamber?